 - Dysuria (burning or stinging on urination)

 A urine dipstick may show leukocytes but no nitrites.
-This will often result in misdiagnosis as a urinary tract infection.
+It is often misdiagnosed as a urinary tract infection.

 Management

-Often patients have already been treated for urinary tract infections and thrush, usually with little improvement in symptoms.
+Patients may have already been given treatment for a suspected urinary tract infection and thrush, usually with little improvement in symptoms.
 It is unusual for girls to develop thrush before puberty.

 - Avoid washing with soap and chemicals